 Consider assessing the controls implemented on purchased items and services:

-Consider if procedures have been established and implemented to select and qualify vendors supplying basic components and procured services.
+Consider if procedures have been established and implemented to select and qualify vendors with Appendix B-compliant QA programs supplying basic components and procured services.
 Procured services can include calibration, non-destructive examination (NDE), testing laboratories, software codes/programs, heat treatment, third-party inspections, engineering and consulting services, installation, repair, or maintenance work.

 Consider if appropriate methods are used to accept a basic component from a supplier, such as certificates of conformance, source verifications, audits, surveillances, receiving inspections, or a combination thereof.